 Toronto named #1 North American destination favoured by students and teachers

 Toronto has also been selected as the number one travel destination favoured by students and teachers, according to tour operator members of Student and Youth Travel Association (SYTA) in its 2019 Student Destinations list.
 The non-profit professional trade association promotes student and youth travel worldwide.

-“Toronto is Canada’s hub for education, entertainment, and culture – a city invigorated by nine colleges and universities where student life thrives,” said Andrew Weir, Executive Vice President, Destination Development for Tourism Toronto.
+“Toronto is Canada’s hub for education, entertainment, and culture – a city invigorated by nine colleges and universities where student life thrives,” said Andrew Weir, Executive Vice President, Destination Development for Destination Toronto.
 “We know that travellers want experiences that change them – experiences they are proud to share with their friends and family.
 Toronto is a city with a deep sense of welcome, inclusiveness and openness, and that resonates and appeals to students from all over the world.”